Duffew/rock-paper-scissors/README.md

 + Tallies do not increment in the event of a tie.
 + The modal opens when 'rules' is selected and closes when either the green cross is selected or the user clicks away from the modal.
 + The tallies reset when 'reset tally' is selected.
-+ A 404 page displays un the event of a navigation error
++ A 404 page displays in the event of a navigation error
 + The game page appears when the 'Get Back' link is selected on the 404 page.

 ### Browser Testing